sish1ka/2-Channel-Mixed-Signal-Data-Acquisition-PCB/README.md

 *To be completed.*

+MATLAB was
-MATLAB will be used to process and analyze the sampled ADC data.
+used to process and analyze the sampled ADC data.

 ## Files